-- A cornice brake is a simple bending machine — and the most widely used brake in manufacturing — that clamps a piece of sheet metal to a flat surface then, via movement of a moveable bending leaf, uses force to make straight bends or simple creases.
+- A cornice brake is a simple bending machine — and the most widely used sheet metal brake in manufacturing — that clamps a piece of sheet metal to a flat surface, then, via movement of a moveable bending leaf, uses force to make straight bends or simple creases.

 - A press brake is a bending machine that uses a moving punch and a corresponding die.
-During the process, sheet metal is placed on the die and the punch is moved with force into the metal, forcing it into the die.
+During the bending operation, sheet metal is placed on the die and the punch is moved with force into the metal, forcing it into the die opening.
 Depending on the shape of the die, a press brake can be used to make V bends, U bends, and other shapes.

-- A box-and-pan brake (also known as a finger brake) is another kind of bending machine that uses a row of metal “fingers” to achieve multiple custom bends.
+- A box-and-pan brake (also known as a finger brake) is another kind of sheet metal brake that uses a row of metal “fingers” to create multiple bend lines.
 As the name suggests, the box-and-pan brake is often used to make custom-size boxes.